 Applying for the programme

-Eligibility criteria to the MDP in Public Choice consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
-Applicants must meet both in order to be considered eligible.
+Eligibility criteria to the Master’s degree programme in Public Choice consist of two parts: the University of Tampere (UTA) general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
+You must meet both in order to be considered eligible.

 To be eligible to apply for a Master’s programme at UTA, an applicant must have